Archdiocese of Milwaukee: 1889 to 1903

 In 1889, the Wisconsin Legislature passed the Bennett Law which required all primary and secondary schools in the state to teach major subjects in English.
 The law was bitterly resented by German-American communities, both Catholic and Lutheran, that ran schools teaching in German.
 It was also opposed by Polish and Norwegian communities in Wisconsin.
-However, there was less opposition from Irish Catholics.
+There was less opposition from Irish Catholics.
 The law was endorsed and promoted by the anti-Catholic American Protective Association.
-Heiss unsuccessfully fought the measure.
+Heiss was opposed to the law.

-After Heiss died in 1890, Leo XIII named Bishop Frederick Katzer as the next archbishop of Milwaukee.
-At the beginning of Katzer's tenure in 1891, the archdiocese contained 227 priests, 268 churches, and 125 parochial schools to serve a Catholics population of 180,000.
+After Heiss died in 1890, Frederick Katzer became the next archbishop.
+At the beginning of Katzer's tenure in 1891, the archdiocese had 227 priests, 268 churches, and 125 parochial schools to serve a Catholics population of 180,000.

 Katzer strongly opposed the Bennett law.
 The outpouring of anti-Catholic sentiment from the law's supporters soon moved Irish Catholics against it.
 A prominent Irish newspaper, the Catholic Citizen, labeled the Bennett Law a convergence of "all the sectarian, bigoted, fanatical and crazy impurities" within the Republican Party which had taken the reins of power.
 When the Democratic Party regained power in Wisconsin, it repealed the Bennett Law in 1891.